-Even with the destruction of their habitat, the biggest threat these birds face is the pet trade, the colorful nature make them very appealing but it threatens their numbers.
+Even with the destruction of their habitat, the biggest threat these birds face is the pet trade, the colorful nature makes them very appealing but it threatens their numbers.

 The bird actually has a serrated edge to their beak designed to act as a way of handling food, very much like a knife.

 The inside of a beak is made of bone whereas the outer beak itself is actually made of Keratin.

 A combination of colors is possible for the color of a toucan’s beak, not the conventional orange we all know.
 They can be brown, red, green, yellow, or even black.

 Unlike almost every other bird, these actually become noisier as the day progresses with the late afternoon being their preferred period for calling.

 When Europeans first arrived in the Americas, it is said that the toucan was actually one of the first birds they would have seen.